A statistical interpretation of spectral embedding: the generalised random dot product graph: The data, spectral embedding, and model

-The GRDPG model therefore gives the mixed membership and standard stochastic block models a natural spatial representation whereby $\rv_1, \ldots, \rv_K$ represent communities, and latent positions in between them represent nodes with mixed membership.
+The GRDPG model therefore gives the standard and mixed membership stochastic block models a natural spatial representation in which $\rv_1, \ldots, \rv_K$ represent communities, and latent positions in between them represent nodes with mixed membership.
 This is illustrated in Figure~\ref{fig:mmsbm_illustration}.